 IMPORTANT: Existing vent systems must be inspected for obstructions, corrosion, and proper installation.
-DO NOT common vent this water heater with any power vented appliance.

 Chimney Connection

 IMPORTANT: Before connecting a vent to a chimney, make sure the chimney passageway is clear and free of obstructions.
 The chimney must be cleaned if previously used for venting solid fuel appliances or fireplaces.
 Also consult local and state codes for proper chimney sizing and application or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.